Prod1us/TensorNetworks/README.md

 This form of representing manybody states allows to perform useful calculations.
-For example we can easily calculate expectation values of one-site
+For example we can easily calculate expectation values of one-site local operator

 ![](pictures/Ev1.svg)

-or two-site local operators
+or two-site

 ![](pictures/Ev2.svg)